 “Discovery is home,” Mission Control said as the wheels touched down on the 6,800-meter runway.
 “We are back,” Collins breathed into the radio.
 “We are back.”

 After 36 days away from her pilot husband Pat Youngs and her children Bridget Marie, nine, and Luke, four, all Collins wanted to do was see her family, take a shower and grab some Mexican food.
 “I don’t take my family for granted,” she smiled.

 He says it has been hard for the whole family to get to Ireland but they are going to try to visit soon.
 Now that Collins is back on Earth, anything is possible.
 “It’s good to be on the back side of this thing,” joked Youngs.
-During the mission his children offered prayers every night.
-“Even my four year-old, he is really good at his prayers.
-When he would offer his intentions he offered them for the mission and for the people who at that time were in threat of the hurricane.
+During the mission, his children offered prayers every night.
+“Even my four-year-old is really good at his prayers.
+When he would offer his intentions he offered them for the mission and for the people who at that time were under threat of a hurricane.
 He is a conscientious little boy.
 My daughter is old enough to know the risks, but we prayed and they came home.”

 Youngs was in Florida when Discovery came home, having traveled from Houston, where he and Collins raise their children.
 Psychologically, everyone feared the worst once Discovery was in space.
 NASA’s comeback kid, Discovery flew after the Challenger disaster in 1998 and now again after the Columbia tragedy.
 Because Columbia went up okay but disintegrated coming home, Discovery’s re-entry was NASA’s greatest concern.